Timely Warning/Crime Alert

 Timely Warnings/Crime Alerts

-Issuance of a timely warning/crime alert is initiated when the VCU Police department identifies a Clery Act reportable crime that occurs on or near the university campus that poses a serious or ongoing threat to students, faculty, staff, and/or guests.
+Issuance of a timely warning/crime alert is initiated when the VCU Police department identifies a Clery Act reportable crime that occurs on Clery Act geography that poses a serious or ongoing threat to students, faculty, staff, and/or guests.
 The decision to inform the community shall be based upon the facts of the incident known to the VCU Police department.
+Clery Act geography includes: (i) buildings and property that are part of VCU's campus, (ii) the institution's noncampus buildings and property; and (iii) public property within or immediately adjacent to and accessible from the campus.

 VCU has designated what has been deemed as VCU’s “core campus geography.”
 A map of the core campus geography can be found at https://police.vcu.edu/about/jurisdictioncore-campus/.
 The chief of police or their designee will decide whether to inform the VCU community of crimes that may present a serious or ongoing threat or risk to members of the university community.
 Such timely warnings/crime alerts are intended to enable individuals to take reasonable precautions for their safety.
 The decision to issue a timely warning/crime alert will be made on a case-by-case basis in light of all the facts surrounding the crime that are known to the VCU Police department, including all of the following factors: